esamattis/sh-thunk/README.md

 Simple shell script plugin for Gulp for those who just need a simple task runner.

 - No fancy piping - just shell commands
 - No need to prefix commands with `./node_modules/.bin/`.
-It in the PATH automatically.
+It's in the PATH automatically.
 - Honors your SHELL env
-- Scripts are executed with `-eu`
+- Scripts are executed with `-eu` so they crash early on errors

 ```
 npm install gulp-sh